mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 The second approach has a few advantages:

 - We don't bloat the package with additional files - we have only the `esm` version of our package and a single bundle which contains everything else.
-- When developers use our package in development with SystemJS their browser can load the entire package with only a single request to the UMD bundle.
+- When developers use our package in development with SystemJS their browser can load the entire library with only a single request to the UMD bundle.
 In contrast, if we distribute the package without bundling the module but providing it as individual files instead, SystemJS will send request for each file.
 Once your project grows this can become inconvenient by slowing down each page refresh dramatically.

+It doesn't matter much which tool we'd choose for producing the UMD ES5 bundle.
+Google, for instance, [uses rollup for bundling Angular](https://github.com/angular/angular/blob/master/modules/%40angular/core/rollup.config.js), which is also the case for [ngresizable](https://github.com/mgechev/ngresizable/blob/master/rollup.config.js).

+In the end, since we don't have to complicate the directory structure of the package additionally, we can simply output both, the `esm` version of our code and the UMD bundle, in the root of directory of the distribution.

 ## Configuring the package

 So, now we have two different versions of our code `esm` and ES5 UMD bundle.
-The question is what entry file in `package.json` should we provide.
+The question is what entry file in `package.json` should we provide?
 We want bundlers which understand `esm` to use the ES2015 modules, and bundles which don't know how to use ES2015 modules to use the UMD bundle instead.

 In order to do this we can:

-- Set the value of `main` to the ES5 UMD bundle.
+- Set the value of the `main` property of `package.json` to point to the ES5 UMD bundle.
-- Set the value of `module` to the path of the entry file of the `esm` version of the app. `module` is field in `package.json` that bundlers such as rollup and webpack 2 expect to find ES2015 version of the code.
-Note that some old versions of the bundlers use `jsnext:main` instead of `module` so we need to set both properties.
+- Set the value of the `module` property to point to the entry file of the `esm` version of the library. `module` is a field in `package.json` where bundlers such as rollup and webpack 2 expect to find a reference to the ES2015 version of the code.
+Note that some older versions of the bundlers use `jsnext:main` instead of `module` so we need to set both properties.

-In the end our [`package.json`](https://github.com/mgechev/ngresizable) can look something like:
+Our final [`package.json`](https://github.com/mgechev/ngresizable) should look something like:

 ```js
 {